Max201510/Biostat776/index.md

 * [Report Writing for Data Science in R](https://leanpub.com/reportwriting), by Roger D. Peng

-The following book may also be useful and is avialable in web form only:
+The following books may also be useful and are available in web format only:

+* [R Programming for Research](https://geanders.github.io/RProgrammingForResearch/), by Brooke Anderson and Rachel Severson

 * [Mastering Software Development in R](http://rdpeng.github.io/RProgDA), by Roger D. Peng, Sean Kross, and Brooke Anderson

+## Software

+We will make heavy use of R in this course, so you should have R installed.
+You can obtain R from the [Comprehensive R Archive Network](https://cran.rstudio.com).
+There are versions available for Mac, Windows, and Unix/Linux.
+This software is **required** for this course.

+I will also make use of the RStudio interactive development environment (IDE).
+RStudio requires that R be installed, and so is a kind of "add-on" to R. I **strongly** recommend that you install this software.
+You can obtain the RStudio Desktop from the [RStudio web site](https://www.rstudio.com/products/rstudio/download3/).

 ## Homework

-There will be 3 assignments, due roughly every 2 weeks.
+There will be 3 assignments, due roughly every 3 weeks.
 Homeworks will be submitted electronically via the Dropbox on the CoursePlus web site.

 The homework assignments will be due on